Crisfole/react-use-svelte-store/README.md

  3. Create a svelte store: `export const foos = writable<Foo[]>([]);`
  4. Use the store in a component: `const $foos = useReadable(foos);`

-I recommend keeping the svelte convention of 'derefencing' the store value into a variable prefixed with `$`.
+I recommend keeping the svelte convention of 'dereferencing' the store value into a variable prefixed with `$`.
 It reminds you to pause and think.

 ## Docs